ARTINFO: NEW YORK: Lady Gaga accused of ripping off Colette!

 Picture this: on one of our nightly Greenwich Village prowls, going from studio to studio, club to club, from jazz scene to the now famous Max’s Kansas City to catch the last sets of Lou Reed and the Velvet Underground, we somehow ended up at some sculptor’s three story loft on 33rd Street and 6th Avenue.
 One floor was his studio where he constructed and welded these amazing abstract metal figures and forms.
 The second floor was his gallery and living quarters and the third floor, the roof, blew my mind.
 As we climbed through the roof door, we were slammed in the face with the daunting, lit -up, over one hundred story Empire State Building, just two blocks to the east.
 The view took one’s breath away!
 But then he whisked us one floor down back to his living quarters, specifically his bedroom…with ceiling, walls and floor painted black, a hanging orb-like globe chandelier hanging above what looked like a bed.
 I should also mention the two sets of audio headphones hanging from the ceiling right over (what I thought was) the bed.
 Our host, the sculptor, was a large man and we were shocked when he took a running jump on to his (what I thought was) bed.
 It didn’t smash to pieces – it sloshed as it waved him up and down as an ocean tosses a ship.
 “Here, try it, I gotta go out for a while but you two can stay here,” and he shut the bedroom door and exited.
 The room went black but the globe started to glow, first very dimly and gradually grew to a soft medium glow with heart-like pulsations.
 At that point, what seemed like mini strobe lights started randomly popping from the inside of the bed frame, momentarily illuminating the water-and-colored-oil-filled mattress with spikes of colored lightening (the mattress we later found it to be some sort of tough translucent weather balloon).
 We’ll leave the story here…but hey, just another average night in the Colette Experience but certainly not my average nighttime or any time.
 As I reflect on this I wonder if it really ever happened.
 Was it an acid trip?
 Nope, no acid – that’s just what I remember.
 Now, you the reader may simply conclude that this was just a plain and simple but hopped-up waterbed.
 But after Googling the history of waterbeds, I found that they first came into being in San Francisco in 1972.
 Our visit to the sculptor’s loft was in 1968 or early 69.

 And picture this: Colette had an idea to paint a ‘street mural’ which would artistically inter-connect all the art galleries in Greenwich Village and Soho with her style of lines, dots and abstract shapes that would eventually lead to a graphic finale somewhere on Wall Street, the financial centre of New York City.
 I suspect this project might have been her comment on art vs. finance (just a guess).
 And she wanted the creation of this art piece documented on film by me (I was also producing and shooting short films at the time).
 Yes, a gala Colette (mostly) and Larry collaboration.
 So we started it quite innocently at the Leo Castelli Gallery in Soho and filmed her casually meandering through an exhibit; a maze of life size and super lifelike male and female nude sculptures – more lifelike than you would see at a Madame Tussauds Wax Museum.
 It turns out that a most gorgeous spot lit reclining “David-like” male nude was the centerpiece of the exhibit.
 As I filmed Colette dreamily drifting past this amazing piece, seeming to contemplate the creation of her own artistic statement, my camera picked up an elderly lady, curiously and cautiously inching closer and closer to this “David-like” nude.
 Then a loud shriek emanating from her little body filled the quiet gallery and she seemed to jump three feet into the air…the sculpted nude male had winked at her!
-He was actually a live model amongst the lifelike male and female sculpture figures.
+He was actually a live model among the lifelike male and female sculpture figures.
 I was so lucky to have caught this on film.
 Later that night and into the early dawn, we came back to continue the street mural to connect all the other galleries.
 Colette decided that she wanted to film her finishing strokes of the mural at a Wall Street intersection in the nude or nearly nude.
 As I composed and filmed the scene, I could see flashing red lights in my peripheral vision.
 A series of police cars were coming at us from several directions.
 Not fazed in the least, she kept on painting.
 Several officers ambled over with a “what’s going on here” attitude.
 Still unfazed and now partially covered up, she detailed her art piece.
 Of course they couldn’t understand but they seemed to be quite amused.
 However, they arrested me for defacing public property!
 They took Colette away in one squad car and me in another.
 I never found out where they took Colette but they took me to the police station, found my explanation of the event totally incomprehensible, held me captive for a few hours, then drove me back to Wall Street with my camera gear plus a pail, mop and rags and suggested that I clean up the “mess.”
 So there I was; swabbing the street, supervised by the constabulary as the sun came up and as hoards of Wall Street people started to emerge from the subway heading to their work.
 In the midst of the crowds, I did a stupidly daring escape…dropped the pail and mop, grabbed my stuff and ran down into the subway.
 Somehow the cops never chased me or just lost me in the crowd.
 Two days later Colette and I compared notes.
 She was quite pissed-off that she couldn’t complete the piece but thought it was real funny that I had to clean it up.
 Then she started planning how we could do the whole mural again without getting caught.

 A subsequent video of one of Colette’s additional attempts to create a street mural, post my urging of her to contact Arnold Newman who wanted to photograph her for a Vanity Fair story.
 Sadly, our first “street mural film at dawn on Wall Street” has disappeared.
 View second attempt: https://www.youtube.com/watch?v=K3KfhW3vWLc .
 In an interview in the second half of the clip she references our Wall Street project.
 However, in the second video, where Arnold Newman shot documentary stills, it was he, this time, who was detained by the police – how history repeats itself!